chrisromito/action_tracker/README.md

         [ ] - JS implementation
         [ ] - Polish UI

-- [ ] - Clean up & refactor controllers & models to use modules.
+- [x] - Clean up & refactor controllers & models to use modules.
 Group files in modules based on app usage - ie. User, Account, and UserSessions can go in a 'user' module.
-Implement service layer for common app functionalities.
-Leverage Future, Either, & Io monads for service layer (chainable, immutable way to handle branching & errors in a pipeline)
+    - Implement service layer for common app functionalities.
+    - Leverage Future, Either, & Io monads for service layer (chainable, immutable way to handle branching & errors in a pipeline)

+- [ ] - Implement data model for clients & domains.
+Mimic SAAS platform where users will send requests from their site to this platform.
+    - Ex.
+Users on 'my.client-website.com' will run our plugin.
+Our plugin sends requests to 'action-tracker.com/'.

 - [ ] - Implement Neural network for Page Views
     [ ] - Predict the sequence of pages a user will follow based on the year, month, day of month, day of week, and time of day
         - Input: year, month, day, day_of_week
-        - Output: Url, index
+        - Output: Url, index/sequence number